holohup/homework_bot_en/README.md

 Yandex.Practicum Homework Telegram Bot

 For those of us who are tired of constantly refreshing the webpage after sending your work for code review to check it's status.
-Here's a bot that checks for status updates every 10 minutes and if the status has changed, sends you a notification via Telegram.
+Here's a bot that checks for status updates every 10 minutes and, if the status has changed, sends you a notification via Telegram.

-The bot takes full advantage of Yandex.Practicum homework API and is capable of error handling and reporting on it's own - no need to restart it after it's launched.
+The bot takes full advantage of Yandex.Practicum homework API and is capable of error handling and reporting on it's own - there's no need to restart it after it's launched.
+Every breath is logged, currently to stdout, but this behaviour can be easily changed.

 *You'll need to be a Yandex.Practicum student to get this bot going - the API requires an OAuth token.*